horrible-dong/QTClassification/README.md

 The development environment of this project is `python 3.7 & pytorch 1.11.0+cu113`.

-1. Create your conda environment if needed.
+1. Create your conda environment.

 ```bash
 conda create -n qtcls python==3.7 -y